25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 Example

 “Linda is thirty-one years old, single, outspoken, and very bright.
 She majored in philosophy.
-As a student, she was deeply concerned with issues of discrimination and social justice, and also participated in anti-nuclear demonstrations.
+As a student, she was deeply concerned with issues of discrimination and social justice and participated in anti-nuclear demonstrations.
 Which alternative is more probable?

 1. Linda is a bank teller.